collinh90/wantboard-privacy/index.md

-Overview
+WantBoard Privacy Policy

+Last Updated: December 28, 2025

+Introduction

-WantBoard (“the App”) is committed to protecting your privacy.
-This Privacy Policy explains what information we collect, how it is used, and how it is protected when you use the WantBoard iOS application.
+WantBoard (“the App”) respects your privacy and is committed to protecting your personal information.
+This Privacy Policy explains what information is collected, how it is used, and how it is protected when you use the WantBoard iOS application.

 Information We Collect
-Account Information

-When you sign in to WantBoard, we collect:

-Account ID

-Email address

-This information is used solely to:

-Authenticate your account

-Associate your account with your subscription status

-Restore purchases and premium access across devices
+When you create an account or sign in to WantBoard, we collect limited personal information necessary to operate the app.
+This includes your account identifier and email address.
+This information is used solely to identify your account and ensure correct access to subscription features.

-Subscription & Payment Information
+Subscription and Payment Information

-All payments are processed securely through Apple In-App Purchases.

-WantBoard does not collect or store payment card numbers, banking information, or billing details.

-Subscription status is managed using RevenueCat, which provides entitlement verification and subscription management.
+WantBoard offers optional premium subscriptions through Apple In-App Purchases.
+All payments are processed directly by Apple.
+WantBoard does not collect, store, or have access to payment card numbers, banking details, or billing information.
+Subscription status and entitlement verification are managed using RevenueCat.

 How We Use Your Information

-We use your information only to:

-Enable account sign-in

-Manage premium subscription access

-Provide customer support when requested

-We do not use your data for:

-Advertising

-Marketing

-Analytics

-Tracking across apps or websites
+The information we collect is used only to provide core app functionality.
+This includes authenticating your account, assigning and restoring subscription access, and providing customer support when requested.
+WantBoard does not use personal data for advertising, analytics, marketing, or tracking purposes.

 Data Sharing

-We do not sell, rent, or share your personal data with third parties.

-Your data may be processed by trusted service providers only as required to operate the app:
+WantBoard does not sell, rent, or share your personal information with third parties.
+Limited data may be processed by trusted service providers, such as Apple and RevenueCat, strictly for authentication and subscription management.
+These providers are required to protect your information and use it only for the intended purpose.

-Apple (authentication and payments)

-RevenueCat (subscription entitlement management)

-These providers are contractually obligated to protect your information.

 Data Retention

-We retain your account information only for as long as your account is active or as required to provide app functionality.
-You may request deletion of your account data at any time.
+Your account information is retained only for as long as necessary to provide app functionality or maintain an active account.
+If you request deletion of your account, associated personal data will be removed unless retention is required by law.

 User Rights

-You have the right to:

-Request access to your data

-Request correction or deletion of your data

-Withdraw consent by discontinuing use of the app

-To exercise these rights, contact us using the email below.
+You have the right to access, correct, or request deletion of your personal information.
+You may also withdraw consent by discontinuing use of the app.
+Requests regarding your data can be made using the contact information below.

 Children’s Privacy

-WantBoard is not directed toward children under the age of 13, and we do not knowingly collect personal information from children.
+WantBoard is not intended for children under the age of 13.
+We do not knowingly collect personal information from children.

-Security
+Data Security

-We take reasonable measures to protect your information using industry-standard security practices.
-However, no method of electronic storage is 100% secure.
+We take reasonable administrative and technical measures to protect your personal information.
+While no system can guarantee absolute security, we strive to safeguard your data against unauthorized access or misuse.

-Changes to This Policy
+Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
-Any changes will be reflected by updating the “Last Updated” date above.
+Any changes will be reflected by updating the “Last Updated” date at the top of this policy.